-Each state has laws, referred to as “statute of limitations,” that spell out the time period during which creditors or collectors may sue borrowers to collect debts.
-In most states they run between 4-6 years after the last payment was made on the debt.
+Each state has a law referred to as a “statute of limitations,” which spells out the time period during which creditors or collectors may sue borrowers to collect debts.
+In most states, they run between 4-6 years after the last payment was made on the debt.

 A debt that is outside the statute of limitations is called a “time-barred” debt.

-In some states collectors cannot try to collect at all once a debt is past the statute of limitations.
-In other states,, they cannot sue you but they may still try to collect the debt.
+In some states, collectors cannot try to collect at all once a debt is past the statute of limitations (learn more about your debt collection rights here).
+In other states, they cannot sue you but they may still try to collect the debt.
 There is a way to stop the calls that we’ll share in a moment.

 Does that mean that once the statute of limitations has expired you won’t be sued for a debt?
 Not necessarily.
 Some debt buyers — companies that buy and try to collect very old debts — still go after borrowers and even take them to court.
 They know that most borrowers who are sued for old debts won’t show up in court and the judge will issue a “default judgement,” which may give them additional collection powers such as access to the money a debtor has in his or her bank account, or the ability to garnish wages to collect the judgment.
 To prevent this, all a borrower has to do is appear in court at the appointed time and explain that the debt is time barred.
 If that is correct, the lawsuit will be dismissed.

 If you are contacted by a collection agency about a very old debt: